 In Georgia, salaried employees are individuals who receive a predetermined fixed amount of compensation at regular intervals, such as weekly or less frequently.

-The aim of this article is to provide an overview of the applicable laws and regulations governing the rights and obligations of both salaried employees and their employers in Georgia.
+This article aims to provide an overview of the applicable laws and regulations governing the rights and obligations of both salaried employees and their employers in Georgia.
 It will cover various topics, including payment, break and leave entitlements, as well as the distinction between exempt and non-exempt employees.

 This article covers: